 REVIEW: Champian Fulton: Live from Lockdown (Self-released) – JazzTimes

 By Morgan Enos, JazzTimes We know what you’re thinking: Oh, great, here come the pandemic albums.
-Those who didn’t merely dump their offerings on Bandcamp during the initial wave, the … Read More
+Those who didn’t merely dump their offerings on Bandcamp during the initial wave, the artists who actually paid for a publicist and a pressing plant, are just now putting out their quarantine music.
+But if any COVID releases endure, … Read More

 REVIEW: The DC Jazz Festival Keeps On Adapting – JazzTimes